 - Bernadette Minton, chair of the Department of Finance, professor of Finance, and Arthur E. Shepard Endowed Professor in Insurance, teaches courses in corporate finance and risk management.

 - Ingrid M. Werner, Martin and Andrew Murrer Professor of Finance, teaches international finance to MBAs and undergrads.

-- Patricia M. West, associate professor of Marketing and associate dean of Undergraduate Programs, studies consumer preferences and decision-making.
+- Patricia M. West, associate professor of Marketing, studies consumer preferences and decision-making.